UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How is synthetic natural gas different from hydrogen?

-SNG is chemically methane ($CH_4$), while hydrogen ($H_2$) is an entirely different, much smaller molecule.
+SNG is chemically pure methane ($CH_4$), while hydrogen ($H_2$) is an entirely different, much smaller molecule.
 Because SNG mirrors geological gas, it can securely travel in existing natural gas pipes easily.
 Pure hydrogen often requires extensive and costly infrastructure upgrades because its tiny molecules can aggressively cause legacy steel pipes to become brittle and leak more easily.

 About the Author

 LaLeesha has a Masters degree in English and enjoys writing whenever she has the chance.
 She is passionate about gardening, reducing her carbon footprint, and protecting the environment.
+She also recently served as President of the Board for City Sprouts (a community garden).